eraybasar/pesdk-docs/_guides/html5/v5/introduction/concepts/serialization.md

 ---
 layout: guides/content
 title: &title Serialization # title as shown in the menu and
-description: The PhotoEditor SDK for HTML5 provides an option for serialization and deserialization, allowing your users to save and revise their work anytime.
+description: PhotoEditor SDK for HTML5 provides an option for serialization and deserialization, allowing your users to save and revise their work anytime.
 menuitem: *title
 order: 4
 platform: html5